 Today it’s time to show you the decorations we put up around the house to set the mood for our Secret Agent party.
 The colour scheme was yellow with some black and white.
 We decorated the front door, the tables in the hall, and around the living room.
 Here are some photos from the day…

-On the front door I put up some balloons and caution tape, and attached a sign telling the guests they’d arrived at the Spy Academy!
+On the front door I put up some balloons and caution tape, and attached a sign telling the guests they’d arrived at the Dunbar Spy Kids Academy!

 Just inside the door I had ‘Agent Sign in’ where we took their photos and got the kids to put a fingerprint on the back of what would become their ID card.
 They also got a notepad and pencil to write in for some of the missions.
 Under the hall table we had a couple of tubs of clothes, hats, scarves etc to be used later on in the disguise relay race.